NicolasPetton/Indium/sphinx-doc/repl.rst

 Starting a REPL
 ---------------

-A REPL (Read Eval Print Loop) buffer is automatically open when a new Jade connection is made (see :ref:`up-and-running`).
+A REPL (Read Eval Print Loop) buffer is automatically open when a new Indium connection is made (see :ref:`up-and-running`).

 .. image:: screenshots/repl.png